Cycling safety: It is safe to cycle on the road, but here’s how to stay even safer and feel confident when cycling

 Mandatory helmet laws are associated with falls in the number of people cycling — which can be detrimental to cycling safety due to the ‘safety in numbers’ effect.
 A quick glance across the North Sea to the Netherlands shows how safe and ordinary it is to cycle without a helmet.

-However, when mountain biking or road cycling at high speeds, it is advisable to wear a helmet, and most organised club rides and cycling events will require that you were a helmet.
+However, when mountain biking or road cycling, it is advisable to wear a helmet, and most organised club rides and cycling events will require that you do so.

 Lighting

 Between sunset and sunrise you are required by law to have a white light on the front and a red light on the rear.
+This rule applies in both the UK and the USA, but be sure to check locally.
 Daytime running lights can help to increase your visibility to other road users, although these are by no means a requirement.

 When cycling at night, it is a very good idea to have a spare set of lights in case the first set fails.
 This doesn’t have to be as fancy as your first set - lights can be quite expensive - but any kind of back-up would be a lot better than nothing.